devicenull/beerfridge/README.md

 PHP app to keep track of inventory in my beer fridge.

-"supports" a USB barcode scanner to add/remove inventory.
+Supports a USB barcode scanner to add/remove inventory.

-If untappd ever approves me, I'll probably integrate with that.
+Untappd integration is there - sadly the current (2020-11-08) API doesn't appear to support searching by UPC, so we can't just auto-populate based on the scanned barcode.

 Not the greatest example of secure code, but if you're on my network I don't really care...